vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/download-artifact-lab.md

 ## Summary

-In this lab, you learned how to upload and download artifacts in GitHub Actions workflow.
+In this lab, you learned how to upload and download artifact in GitHub Actions workflow.
 You created a simple workflow that builds a .NET Core application and uploads the build artifact to GitHub.
 You then extended the workflow to download the artifact and display the contents.

 ## Additional Resources